wongsingfo/comp-sys/docs/net/iproute2.md

 modprobe sch_netem
 ```

-Setting a classful qdisc requires that you name each class.
+Each qdisc and class is assigned a handle.
+To name a qdisc, the `handle` parameter is used.
 To name a class, the `classid` parameter is used.
-To name a qdisc, the `handle` parameter is used.

 ```
 $ tc qdisc add dev eth0 root handle 1: my_qdisc <args>